5afe/safe-core-protocol-specs/README.md

 <img src="./_assets/architecture_overview.png" width=600 alt="Architecture Overview" />

-Safe{Core} Protocol is made up of different parts.
-At the core of the protocol is the `Manager` which connects the `Accounts` with the different `Integrations` using the `Registry` for governance of the protocol.
-Each of these parts has their specific responsibilities and the architecture is designed to clearly separate these pieces by defining concrete interfaces.
-This will allow that each of the parts can be independently be extended and iterated on, enabling the protocol to grow and evolve.
+The architecture of the Safe{Core} Protocol is composed of several integral components, each carrying its unique responsibilities.
+The protocol is designed to distinctly separate these elements by defining explicit interfaces, thus allowing independent expansion and iteration of each part.
+This modularity ensures the sustainable growth and evolution of the smart account ecosystem.

-### Protocol Manager
+### Manager

-As the core part of the protocol the `Protocol Manager` is responsible to **enforce** the correct conduct and procedures in the protocol.
-For this it sits between the `Accounts`and `Integrations` and acts as a intermediate layer that coordinates all the communication and interaction between these.
+At the heart of the protocol is the `Manager`, ensuring adherence to the prescribed conduct and procedures set by the `Registry`.
+The `Manager` serves as an intermediary layer coordinating communication and interactions between `Accounts` and `Integrations`.

 [read more](/manager/README.md)

 ### Accounts

-The `Acccounts` represent the users in the ecosystem.
-Users can come in many forms, such as individuals, teams or DAOs, that use these accounts to interact with the web3 ecosystem.
+`Accounts` are smart-contract based user accounts (or “smart accounts”).
+The Safe{Core} Protocol is account-agnostic, meaning that it is not tied to a specific account implementation.

 [read more](/accounts/README.md)

 ### Integrations

-Smart contract based accounts bring a lot of flexibility.
-To maximize on this flexibility the goals of the Safe project is to foster a **Safe ecosystem** of `Integrations` that cover all different kinds of use cases, ultimately briding web2 and web3.
+`Integrations` extend the functionality of `Accounts` in different ways.
+Initial integrations are plugins, hooks, function handlers and signature verifiers, but additional integrations can be added to the Safe{Core} Protocol at a later point.

 [read more](/integrations/README.md)

 ### Registry

-For the Safe ecosystem to grow in a healthy way it is important to define the expected (or **correct**) **conduct and procedures**.
-This is done in the registry.
-Only `Integrations` that follow these will be handled by the `Manager`.
+The `Registry` plays a critical role in maintaining and enforcing standards and security guarantees.
+Only the `Integrations` that adhere to these guidelines will be recognized and managed by the `Manager`.

 [read more](/registry/README.md)

-### Meta Information
+### Metadata

-To put all the parts and their interactions into context it is important to provide (meta) information.
-These information will allow developers to add additional information to interactions so that the users can understand what is happening and what they are interacting with.
+To provide a coherent context to the various parts and their interactions, the provision of `Metadata` is crucial.
+This information allows developers to append additional context to interactions, enhancing user understanding and interaction transparency.

 [read more](/meta_information/README.md)